elliotwutingfeng/ipcrypt-std.github.io/www/pages/resources.md

 1. **GitHub Issues**: You can post questions on the [GitHub repository]({{ site.github_repo }}/issues)
 2. **Join In**: Feel free to share your experiences or suggestions
-3. **Reach Out**: The volunteer contributors might be able to help with specific questions
+3. **Reach Out**: The contributors might be able to help with specific questions